Essar UK submits planning application for hydrogen production plants

-Stanlow (UK), Oct 14 (IANS) Essar Oil (UK) Ltd announced on Thursday that it had submitted a planning application to Cheshire West and Chester Council, seeking approval for the construction of hydrogen production plants at its Stanlow Manufacturing Complex in Ellesmere Port.
+Stanlow (UK): Essar Oil (UK) Ltd announced on Thursday that it had submitted a planning application to Cheshire West and Chester Council, seeking approval for the construction of hydrogen production plants at its Stanlow Manufacturing Complex in Ellesmere Port.

 The proposed hydrogen plants will form a central pillar of the landmark 'HyNet North West' initiative, a ground-breaking low carbon energy project that will position the region at the leading edge of the UK's transition to net zero.